hperrin/svelte-material-ui/MIGRATING.md

 - Banner
   - New `autoClose` prop.
   - New `SMUIBanner:actionClicked` event.
 It is fired when an action is clicked and `autoClose` is `false`.
+- Bottom App Bar
+  - A new component!
 - Dialog
   - New `sheet` prop.
   - New `noContentPadding` prop.